VisualSource/X-Wing-Wiki/docs/Obstacles.md

 	{ title: "Range 0", id: "Range-0" },
 	{ title: "Additionally", id: "Additionally" }
 ]
+tags: [
+      "ELECTRO-CHAFF CLOUD",
+      "ASTEROIDS",
+      "CARGO DRIFT",
+      "DEBRIS CLOUDS",
+      "GAS CLOUDS",
+      "LOOSE CARGO",
+      "SPARE PARTS",
+]
+desc: Obstacles act as hazards that can disrupt and damage ships.
 ---

 Obstacles act as hazards that can disrupt and damage ships.
 A ship can suffer effects by [moving through](/rules/Move), [overlapping](/rules/Overlap), or while being at [range 0](/rules/Range) of obstacles.

-If a ship moves through or overlaps an obstacle, it suffers an effect based on the type of obstacle after resolving its move:
+Obstacles do not cause ships to partially execute maneuvers -- if a ship overlaps an obstacles, it does not move backward along the template.

 ### **Asteroid**

 The ship suffers one :hit: damage.
-Roll one attack die.
-On a
+Then roll one attack die.

-:hit: or :critical-hit: result, the ship suffers an additional :hit: damage.
+On a :hit: or :critical-hit: result, the ship suffers an additional :hit: damage.

+- While a ship is at range 0 the ship cannot perform attacks.

 > These are three examples of asteroids.

 ![Asteroids](Asteroids.webp)